rks101/egnet/README.md

 Dyno or DNS remains one of the most interesting topics in networking.

 Do you know each DNS resolver knows IP addresses of DNS root nameservers always!
 This is not a new thing, this has always been the case.
-This info is actually hardwired or better [hardcoded into BIND-9](https://gitlab.isc.org/isc-projects/bind9/-/blame/4c3b063ef8bd6e47b13c1dac3087daa1301a78ac/lib/dns/rootns.c#L37-80)
+This info is actually hardwired or better [hardcoded into BIND-9](https://gitlab.isc.org/isc-projects/bind9/-/blame/4c3b063ef8bd6e47b13c1dac3087daa1301a78ac/lib/dns/rootns.c#L37-80).
+Look at this code, there are 13 DNS root nameservers and the names are not case-sensitive.
 You can find A type DNS records for these 13 root nameservers named from A to M (as on Jan 2022).

 Note:- BIND (Berkeley Internet Name Domain) is an implementation of naming service or DNS used in our end-point devices, networks and to connect or bind the internet.
 [BIND source code](https://gitlab.isc.org/isc-projects/bind9) is hosted by ISC (Internet Systems Consortium).
 It was developed in UCB in 1984 and later maintained by ISC.

 ----

-There are some privately hosted **Public DNS Servers**, so that everyone does not need a DNS server:
+There are some privately hosted **Public DNS Servers**, so that everyone does not need a local DNS server:
 Type in web browser: 1.1.1.1 or 8.8.8.8

 ----